North Korea Fires Suspected ICBM After Warning US on Exercises

 Elizabeth Holmes Says US Is Wrong to Suggest She Marry Her Partner to Pay Debts

+Japanese Prime Minister Fumio Kishida said the missile likely landed in waters within the country’s exclusive economic zone, which would be the first time in about eight months.
+Japan’s Coast Guard had projected a landing of about 210 kms west of the main northern island of Hokkaido.

+“The provocations are continuing at an unprecedented pace,” Kishida told reporters.
+“I repeat that we absolutely cannot condone this,” he said.

 North Korea last launched a suspected ICBM on Nov.
-3, a rocket that flew eastward and reached an altitude of 1,920 kilometers (1,200 miles) before failing, according to South Korea’s military.
+3 -- a rocket that flew eastward and reached an altitude of 1,920 kms before failing, according to South Korea’s military.
+It also fired a short-range ballistic missile Thursday.

 North Korea has bristled for decades at joint military exercises, calling them a prelude to an invasion.
 The US, Japan and South Korea have all warned that Kim’s regime seems to be ready to turn tensions even higher with its first test of a nuclear bomb in about five years.

-The test might be used to advance Kim’s pursuit of miniaturized nuclear warheads that he could mount on missiles to strike South Korea and Japan -- the US allies that host the bulk of America’s troops in Asia.
+Washington, Tokyo and Seoul have promised a coordinated response if Pyongyang detonates an atomic device, which would also violate Security Council resolutions.
+The nuclear test might be used to advance Kim’s pursuit of miniaturized nuclear warheads to mount on missiles to strike South Korea and Japan, which host the bulk of America’s troops in Asia.

+North Korea has also been looking to increase the strength of a larger bomb, which could be mounted on an ICBM to target the US homeland.

+--With assistance from Shinhye Kang, Francesca Stevens, Seyoon Kim, Lily Nonomiya, Hiroyuki Sekine, Ryotaro Nakamaru, Nick Wadhams and Emily Yamamoto.

 Most Read from Bloomberg Businessweek